biobuddies/wellplated/documentation/design.md

 Separate models per `Format`, and a unified model with separately incrementing numbers per prefix, were considered, but the code complexity of those approaches seems unwarranted.
 The first model to overflow will probably be `Well`.
 The maximum value for BigAutoField is 9223372036854775807.
-If `Well`s were fully populated, 9223372036854775807 // 1536 == 6004799503160661 (16 digits) `Containers` would be supported.
+If `Well`s were fully populated, 9223372036854775807 // 384 == 24019198012642645 (17 digits) `Containers` would be supported.
 If `Well`s are sparsely populated and plates have 384 or fewer wells, then the limit is a bit higher.

 Horizontal space for printing barcodes might be more limiting than database integer size.
-To start with, the maximum allowed width is twelve characters: up to four for the string prefix and eight for the integer suffix.
-Additional feedback will help scaling above 99M `Container`s.
+To start with, the maximum allowed width is twelve characters.
+A more end-to-end check would be to generate a label and check that everything fits, but wellplated does not yet include label generation.

 While resource exhaustion is a common failure mode, it is easy to track and forecast.
 TODO: extend django-healthcheck for AutoField/BigAutoField exhaustion, somewhat similar to free disk space.